lpil/talk-slides/building-a-type-safe-otp/slides.md

 **CLICK** New selector type: map of references

-**CLICK** Select function selective receives messages with ref in map
+**CLICK** Select function selective receives messages with tag in map

 Problem: all subjects have same type